swagata87/wprimeHEM/README.md

 The main config file is :
 WPrimeToTau/MiniAODAnalyzer/python/ConfFile_cfg.py

-To run the package, go to WPrimeToTau/MiniAODAnalyzer/python/ and do :
+To run the package, go to WPrimeToTau/MiniAODAnalyzer/python/ and do the following (if you are running on WJetsToLNu_HT-200To400 sample)

-cmsRun ConfFile_cfg.py
+cmsRun ConfFile_cfg.py sourceFileStringInput=WJetsToLNu_HT-200To400_TuneCUETP8M1_13TeV-madgraphMLM-pythia8

+Change the sourceFileStringInput accordingly.

 ####
 Some notes about ConfFile_cfg.py